 a) Broad sets of applicability.

-According to ABI Research, worldwide Wi-Fi IC sales are expected to exceed 2 Billion units per year in 2015.
-Still according to ABI Reseach, in 2016 two thirds of the WLAN ICs will include 60 GHz.
-The 60 GHz market is expected to be worth about $10.5 Billion by 2019 [1].
+According to ABI Research, worldwide Wi-Fi IC sales are expected to exceed 2 billion units per year in 2015.
+Still according to ABI Research, in 2016 two thirds of the WLAN ICs will include 60 GHz.
+The 60 GHz market is expected to be worth about $10.5 billion by 2019 [1].

 There are several market drivers for higher throughput wireless LAN, including: